GP1-21/2022-GP1-21/README.md

 Steps for Android phone :

-1. Go to Releases 2022-GP1-21 respository.
+1. Go to Releases section of the 2022-GP1-21 respository.
-2. Install 21_HunaKSA_App APK file located in Release section.
+2. Install 21_HunaKSA_App APK file from the Assests.
-3. Download the APK file
+3. Open the App in your phone.

 Admin application login credntials:
 username: admin